mingyuqi0914/Essential_Caregiver_Policies_and_Deaths_in_Nursing_Homes/README.md

 * [American Community Survey 2018-2022 5-year Estimates data](https://www.socialexplorer.com/explore-tables)

-## Steps for recreating the analytic data set
+## Steps for creating the analytic data set and estimation sample

 1. Download all the data sets listed in the **Input data** section.